viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-1.md

 - `parent_id`: the id of parent path, which is the root "/" of the API Gateway;
 - `path_part`: the path part we want to create.

-Note that for "v1" resource, the parent_id is the id of "my_api" resource, thus the complete path gonna be "/my-api/v1".
+Note that for "v1" resource, the parent_id is the id of "my_api" resource, thus the complete path going to be "/my-api/v1".
 Running apply again:
 ```sh
 $ terraform apply